Philippine Law Journal: Editors

 The journal is edited by a board of student editors under the supervision of a faculty adviser.
 A new board composed of sophomore, junior and senior students of the College of Law is formed annually, following a competitive examination graded by a committee of faculty members.

 In its early years, members of the board were selected based on academic performance.
 The board composition varied according to the needs in a particular academic year.
 At that time, there was no chairperson.
 That position was created only in 1935, with Enrique Fernando being appointed as chairperson.
 Today, the members are selected on the basis of competitive examinations and academic qualifications.
 Until 2014, the board was composed of only eight members: a chair, vice-chair, and six editors.
 The number of editors was raised to eight in 2014.
 The students who rank first and second in the examinations serve as the chair and vice-chair, respectively.

 The issues of the journal are distributed to various legal and educational institutions in the Philippines and abroad, including the United States, Canada, England, Germany, Switzerland, the Netherlands, Belgium, Spain, Australia, Japan, India, China, Malaysia, South Africa, Argentina, Puerto Rico, Mexico, Colombia, Venezuela, and Brazil.
 The journal also maintains exchange arrangements with other law reviews, both domestic and foreign.

-Contents

-The journal publishes articles and notes on various legal topics within the Philippine legal context.
-These articles are written by law students, faculty members, legal professionals, and members of the judiciary, including the Philippine Supreme Court.
-On occasion, the journal publishes articles written by non-Filipino members of the legal community.
-The articles are selected and edited by the members of the editorial board.